films

 ….”What’s that perfume in your hair?……..I don’t know….I bought it in Ensenada”….
 Cheesy and cool.
 What a script.
 What a cast.
 What a director.
 Classic film noir.

-Billy Wilder is in my top 5 favorite directors.
-I mostly love his work in the mid to late 50’s but his earlier film noir work was brilliant as well.
-Double Indemnity was nominated for 7 Oscars and probably didn’t win due to the war – where as the voters chose sentiment over murder between two lovers.
-Regardless, this film is a wonderful tribute to venetian blinds and early Los Angeles (where many “noir-ish” films were born) aka mentions of several beloved L.A. landmarks.
+Billy Wilder was an incredible director.
+I mostly love his work in the mid to late 50’s but his earlier film noir work was also brilliant.
+Double Indemnity was nominated for 7 Oscars and probably didn’t win due to the war, whereas the voters chose sentiment over murder between two lovers.
+Regardless, this film is a wonderful tribute to Venetian blinds and early Los Angeles (where many “noir-ish” films were born) aka mentions of several beloved L.A. landmarks.

-I remember La Brea being mentioned, also Los Feliz.
-And of course the scene on top of the hill overlooking the Hollywood bowl complete with a real live performance was included.
-Billy uses L.A. as a character much like Woody Allen used New York in so many films.
+I remember La Brea being mentioned, as well as Los Feliz.
+And of course, the scene on top of the hill overlooking the Hollywood Bowl complete with a live performance was included.
+Billy uses L.A. as a character much like Woody Allen used New York.

-Fred MacMurray, very cool and handsome, smoked cigarettes in the macho sexy way men did in their day.
+Fred MacMurray, very cool and handsome, smoked cigarettes in the macho way men did in the day.

-If you notice, there were at least two scenes where both McMurray and Edward G. both struck matches with their finger nails.
+If you notice, there were at least two scenes where McMurray and Edward G. both struck matches with their fingernails.
 My dad would have been proud.
-I recently watched Kate Winslet smoke nervously in Revolutionary Road and was once again struck by actors struggling with trying to look natural while they light and hold a cigarette.
-Then watch actors in the 40’s and 50’s – the effortless way they held their smokes.
+I recently watched Kate Winslet smoke nervously in Revolutionary Road and was once again struck by actors struggling to look natural while they light and hold a cigarette.
+Then watch actors in the 40’s and 50’s—the effortless way they held their smokes.
 No comparison.
 Doesn’t anyone study these films?

 The movie begins as a narration while a man is dying and entering his murder confession into a newfangled gadget that records speech.
 What will they invent next?

-I’ve always loved the last words Keyes says to Walter and the last scene in the film…..and Walter’s perfect reply.
+I’ve always loved the last words of Barton to Walter and the last scene in the film.

 [end]